How to Fix Hyper V Error 0x80070539

 Export VM in the Hyper-V Manager

-3. Click on Export and wait for the completion of the process.
+3. Click Export and wait for the operation to finish.

-1. Open the Hyper-V Manager and right-click on the destination host.
+1. Open Hyper-V Manager and right-click on the destination host.

 Import Virtual Machine in the Hyper-V Manager